Ice Chips: Toronto Maple Leafs' Mark Giordano at practice after missing Saturday's game | TSN

 Ottawa Senators

-Defenceman Jake Sanderson is absent from this morning's practice as he continues to deal with a lower-body injury.
+Defenceman Jake Sanderson is absent from this morning's practice as he continues to deal with a lower-body injury but skated briefly.

 The 21-year-old has seven goals and 24 points in 47 games this season.